s1berman/catia.Puzzle/README.md

 # catia.Puzzle
 made in Catia

-purpose: create spatial 3D puzzle comfortable LEGO, is dedicated to the family <br>
+purpose: create spatial 3D puzzle comfortable LEGO, is dedicated to the family. <br>
 producted by 3D printing.